-Even if roaming zone templates are reflecting pricing structure, for some deployments, you may have to enable a roaming zone that will not only enable the countries you are planning to deploy to, but also other countries, which may be much more expensive, and therefore induce a risk on your solution costs.
+Even if roaming zone templates are reflecting pricing structure, for some deployments, you may have to enable a roaming zone tempate that will not only enable the countries you are planning to deploy to, but also other countries, which may be much more expensive.
+This can induce a risk on your solution costs.
 Or you may want to restrict the roaming to the deployment target only.

 To permit detection of a geographically abnormal usage consumption, you may want to set an alert in case a device starts a usage consumption in a list of countries you can define.